nathan-barry/nathan.rs/content/_index.md

   .start();
 </script>

-Greetings fellow traveler!
-Salutations!
-Callooh!
-Callay!

 My name is **Nathan Barry**.
 I'm a CS graduate student at UT Austin and am interested in systems and machine learning.
 I love working on hard problems with great people.
-Occasionally, [I write about things that interest me](/posts).
+Occasionally, [I write about what I'm working on](/posts).

 Below are some of the things I've been doing: